 The high safety and quality standards of BMW motorcycles are maintained by constant development work on designs, equipment and accessories.
-Because of this, your vehicle may differ from the information supplied in the rider's manual.
-At the time of production of the motorcycle, the rider's manual is the most upto-date source.
-Owing to updates subsequent to the date of publication, differences between the printed rider's manual and the online version are possible.
+Because of this. your motorcycle may differ from the information supplied in the Rider's Manual.
+Nor can BMW Motorrad entirely rule out errors and omissions.
+We hope you will appreciate that no claims can be entertained on the basis of the data. illustrations or descriptions in these operating instructions.